Make this cute little critter for decoration or for a buggy buddy.

 - Wire Cutters (to cut chenille stems)

-To make the legs; cut six 4-inch pieces of black chenille stem, bend a small loop in one end for the foot, make a slight bend about halfway up for the knee.
-Push three legs on each side of the egg body down towards the belly.
+To make the legs; cut six 4-inch pieces black chenille stem, bend a small loop in one end for the foot, make a slight bend about halfway up for the knee.
+Push three legs on each side of the 3-inch egg body down towards the belly.

 Use photo as a guide and follow manufacturer’s instructions for all products used.